 - 1. Government can act as: sovereign, regulator, supervisor, producer/provider of public goods and services, owner of public nonfinancial assets, shareholder in a corporation, or as a contractual party under domestic law.
 Sometimes government act in more than one of these roles to implement a particular government policy.
 This could pose a challenge for statistical compilers when classifying and reflecting transactions and other economic flows generated by government policy, in a consistent way while capturing the economic substance in accordance with the standard definitions and classifications of macroeconomic statistics.
 As a result, policies which have similar economic impacts (on producers and consumers) could be recorded differently in macroeconomic statistics due to the way the government policies have been designed and implemented. - 2.
 The challenge for statistical compilers is particularly acute when dealing with transactions that are mandated by government, given the unique ability of the government to compel other economic actors.
 These could be compulsory payments to government for permission to engage in an activity or to use a resource (including natural resources), or compulsory payments required by government as part of a legal or regulatory framework.
 Additionally, these include payments mandated by government to take place between two or more other economic actors within the economy. - 3.
 The aim of this guidance note is to highlight existing difficulties in the statistical recording of payments that are mandated by government, and to propose how these difficulties might be overcome or alleviated.
-Of particular focus are, those related to licenses and permits-including for the use of natural resources-and other payments to government, required under regulatory frameworks. - 4.
+Of particular focus are those related to licenses and permits including for the use of natural resources and other payments to government, required under regulatory frameworks. - 4.
 This note reviews the existing guidance and suggests possible clarifications and improvements.
-Section I discusses payments to perform activities or to own or use goods/assets; Section II discusses payments related to the use or extraction of natural resources; Section III and Appendix I present a possible decision tree to assist compilers and users in the recording of payments to government, and uses this to reflect the changes proposed in Sections I and II; Section IV discusses when to rearrange transactions through government accounts; Section V presents the questions for consultation; and finally, the Appendix III and Appendix II provide for reference the relevant excerpts from the manuals as well as some possible and selective red rafting to improve clarity.
+Section I discusses payments to perform activities or to own or use goods/assets; Section II discusses payments related to the use or extraction of natural resources; Section III and Appendix I present a possible decision tree to assist compilers and users in the recording of payments to government, and uses this to reflect the changes proposed in Sections I and II; Section IV discusses when to rearrange transactions through government accounts; and finally, Appendix II and III provide, for reference, the relevant excerpts from the manuals as well as some possible and selective redrafting to improve clarity.